pwman3/pwman3/README.md

  * copying of passwords to clipboard
  * launching specific uri's with default browser
  * password generators
- * not really a user oriented feature, it guarantees smashing downs of silly
+ * not really a user oriented feature.
+However, it guarantees the elimination of silly
    bugs: pwman3 is test driven!

 ## A very important note about security